christabor/christabor/README.md

 - Work
 - Trying to get back into FOSS

-🌱 I’m currently learning ...
+🌱 I’m currently learning:

 - Rust as time permits

-👯 I’m looking to collaborate on ...
+⚡ I’m looking to collaborate on:

 - Plant/botany/horticulture things!
 - FOSS!